 Students who fail to regain good standing after one semester are placed on Academic Suspension.
 A student who fails all letter-graded courses during any semester will be given one Semester Suspension unless there are extenuating circumstances acceptable to the admissions and Academic Standards Committee.

 Students on probation who fail to regain good standing, but who demonstrated progress toward good standing may apply for immediate suspension reinstatement.
 Restrictions placed on these students are detailed in a Learning Contract that each student must sign.
 Copies of Learning Contracts are available from the Academic Support Office or the Registrar’s Office.
 Violations of the Learning Contract will result in the dismissal of the student for the current semester.
 The student will be placed on Academic Suspension for the subsequent semester.

 Students who are granted reinstatement must earn a 2.5 semester GPA or raise their cumulative GPA to 2.0 or they will be placed on one Semester Suspension.
-Students on suspension are not allowed to enroll in any classes for credit (including distance learning and correspondence) from CCU.
+Students on suspension are not allowed to enroll in any classes for credit, including online courses, from CCU.

 Two levels of Suspension

 One Semester: The first time a student is placed on suspension it is for one semester.
 During that semester, the student cannot take any classes at CCU for credit, including consortium classes with CCU as the host institution.
 After one semester the student is eligible to return. the student will return on Academic Probation with all the restrictions that pertain to Academic Probation.